5th Army (RSFSR): Fourth Formation

+Оn 20 July 1922, the 104th Balagansk Rifle Brigade was reorganized into the 1st Transbaikal Rifle Division of the People's Revolutionary Army of the Soviet puppet state known as the Far Eastern Republic.
+The division defended the border with Manchuria from its formation, and between 4 and 25 October took part in the Primorsky operation to defeat the Zemskaya Rat, the last remnants of the Whites in the Far East.
+During the operation, the 1st Transbaikal Rifle Division fought in the capture of Grodekovo, Nikolsk-Ussuriysky, and Vladivostok.

 The fourth time, the 5th Army was created by order of the All-Russian Central Executive Committee of the RSFSR of November 16, 1922 by renaming the People's Revolutionary Army of the Far Eastern Republic.
+The 1st Transbaikal Rifle Division stayed under command of the new 5th Army (fourth formation).
+The 1st Transbaikal Rifle Division was based at Vladivostok.
+In honor of its defeat of White troops on the shores of Pacific and basing on the Pacific coast, the division was redesignated the 1st Pacific Rifle Division (1-я Тихоокеанская стрелковая дивизия) on 22 November 1922.

-The troops of the 5th Army served to guard and defend the Soviet Far Eastern borders, and, together with the border guards, fight against the White Guard troops of Semyonov and the remnants of the invaders.
-On January 24, 1923 the army became subordinated to the commander-in-chief of the armed forces of the Republic with army headquarters in the city of Chita.
-For distinction in battles during the liberation of Primorye and Vladivostok, the RVS of the USSR, by order of July 1, 1923, awarded the 5th Army the honorary title of the Red Banner.
+The troops of the 5th Army served to guard and defend the Soviet Far Eastern borders, and, together with the border guards, fight against the White Guard troops of G.M.
+Semyonov and the remnants of the invaders.
+On January 24, 1923, the army became subordinated to the Commander-in-Chief of the Armed Forces of the Republic with army headquarters in the city of Chita.
+For distinction in battles during the liberation of Primorye and Vladivostok, the Revolutionary Military Council of the USSR, by order of July 1, 1923, awarded the 5th Army the honorary title of the Red Banner.

 In June 1924 the army was disbanded, and its units and institutions were transferred to the recruitment of the 18th and 19th Rifle Corps of the Siberian Military District.

+The 1st Transbaikal Rifle Division shifted into the 19th Rifle Corps of the Siberian Military District in June 1929.